State of X Server 1.9

 ignore those drivers.

-The same goes for xserver-xorg-input-all
+The same goes for xserver-xorg-input-all: almost alright, except for

-, which is maintained outside debian-x
+xserver-xorg-input-wacom, which is maintained outside debian-x.

-So we have mostly this situation: 1.7
+So we have mostly this situation: 1.7 in sid, 1.9 in

 experimental.
 But we may want to build experimental packages (new